 Herzing College Administrative Assistant Program Overview

 The Administrative Assistant program is fast, flexible, and based on the skills employers want.
-This program is available full-time and part-time.
 Study on campus or online.

-- 6-month diploma program (full-time, 20 hours per week, Monday – Thursday)
+- 7-month diploma program (20 hours per week, Monday – Thursday)

 - Option to study online